Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Explicit}

-When given explicit prompts, the LLMs also tend to overrepresent liberal political affiliation while underrepresenting the conservative and neutral political affiliations, as seen in Figure~\ref{fig:politics-explicit-bias}.
-However, an exception exists when the models are asked for the political affiliation of Baby Boomer individuals, as seen in Figure~\ref{fig:politics-explicit-bias-age}.
-The percentage of liberal responses for Baby Boomers is 0\% for llama-3.1-70b, 8\% for claude-3.5-sonnet, and 16\% for command-r-plus.
-Instead, for Baby Boomers, these models favor a conservative political affiliation, with the percentages of conservative responses being 100\% for llama-3.1-70b, 90\% for claude-3.5-sonnet, and 78\% for command-r-plus.
-This stereotype bias towards Baby Boomers may indicate that a small volume of training data is available where older generations are portrayed as liberal or neutrally affiliated.
+When given explicit prompts, the LLMs also tend to overrepresent liberal political affiliation while underrepresenting conservative and neutral political affiliations.
+The statistical results obtained using explicit prompts exhibit a similar pattern to those from implicit prompts when compared with real-world distributions.
+We also report the difference between implicit and explicit prompts, and the significance level is depicted by daggers.
+For political affiliation, we do not observe many statistically significant differences between the two types of prompts, suggesting that bias patterns remain largely consistent regardless of the prompt types.

-Analyzing the outputs by gender, we see that gpt-4o-mini, claude-3.5-sonnet, and llama-3.1-70b all overwhelmingly select liberal (98\%-100\% of the time) for both males and females, suggesting no bias towards the selection of political affiliation based on gender.
+Analyzing the outputs by gender, we see that gpt-4o-mini, claude-3.5-sonnet, and llama-3.1-70b all overwhelmingly select liberal (98\%-100\% of the time) for both males and females.
 However, command-r-plus is much more likely to select conservative for males (70\%) than for females (18\%), suggesting that there is a gender bias that associates males with conservative politics.